miraliumre/gsm/README.md

 ### What about 3G and up?

-The Osmocom project does support the UMTS standard; however, its [documentation] suggests the need for a third-party hNodeB, a separate hardware component.
+The Osmocom project does support the UMTS standard; however, its [documentation] indicates the need for a third-party hNodeB, a separate hardware component.

 While the LimeSDR hardware is probably capable of handling the protocol, I haven't been able to find documentation on anyone successfully using it for that purpose.
 Online searches have led me to [OpenBTS-UMTS], a now-discontinued project, making it challenging to find supporting resources.
 Given these difficulties, and since 2G met my experimental needs, I have decided not to pursue 3G.

 For 4G and beyond, the [srsRAN] project is well-established, and provides examples such as a setup [using a Raspberry Pi 4 and SDRs to create an eNodeB].